carrot2/carrot2/carrot2/components/carrot2-odp-core/readme.txt

 To use the index simply unzip the file onto a folder on local drive, and point the tools requiring an ODP index to that folder.

-If you wish to build your own index, use the run the com.stachoodev.carrot.odp.tools.ODPIndexer class with two parameters:
+If you wish to build your own index, use the run script (ODPIndexer class) with two parameters:

 ODPIndexer odp-xml-input-file index-location